theupdateframework/taps/tap14.md

 A repository should generate all TUF metadata, including root metadata, for all TUF versions that the repository supports.
 Any update to TUF targets or delegations should be reflected across all of these versions.

+### Generating metadata for multiple specification versions

+There are a couple of strategies that repositories MAY employ to generate TUF metadata for multiple specification versions.
+The simplest option is for repositories to keep a fork of the code that uses the old specification version, and generate all metadata for each specification version using both this fork and the latest code.
+For efficiency, repositories may instead re-generate only those metadata files that were effected by the breaking changes in the specification.
+For example, if version 3.0.0 introduces a new snapshot metadata format, a repository that supports major versions 2 and 3 may generate all metadata using the latest version, then call just the functions from the version 2 code that are used to generate snapshot metadata.

+For additional optimizations, the repository could any duplicate metadata files only once in the most recent specification version directory, then hard link to this copy from other directories.
+This strategy has been used to link duplicate metadata files used for consistent snapshots.

 ## Changes to TUF clients